mm-/wordnik-oss/README.md

 This project contains a number of tools for common routines, mongodb usage & administration, and swagger

 ### To build
+You'll need Java6 to compile this.

+May throw unrelated errors such as:

+Detected sbt version 0.12.2
+Can't start up: not enough memory

+If running on Java 5.

 ./sbt compile

 This will build all the OSS modules.
 You can see more on each modules home page: